 Trudy has nine children: Lynn (Marcie) Stimpson of Dietrich, ID, Brian (Claudia) Stimpson of Spanish Fork, UT, Cindy (Gordon) Lawlor of Pleasant Grove, UT, Viki (Phil) Ralston of Richardson, TX, Lauri (Krehl) Cook of Salt Lake City, UT, Jody (Grant) Hulse of Gilbert, AZ, Bill (Catherine) Stimpson of Farmington, UT, Emily (Stephen) Hansen of Pocatello, ID, and Heidi (Scott) Stringham of Layton, UT.
 She has 54 grandchildren (3 deceased), 108.5 great grandchildren (2 deceased), and 1.5 great, great grandchildren.

 The funeral will be held Friday, November 1, 2019 at 11:00 am at the Angel Street Chapel located at 628 So.
 Angel Street Layton, UT.
 Viewings will be Wednesday, October 30, 2019 from 6:00-8:00 pm at Russon Mortuary, 1941 N Main Street Farmington, Utah and 9:30-10:30 am at the church prior to the service.
 Graveside services will be held Saturday November 2, 2019 at 11:00 am at the Shoshone Cemetery, 82 US-26 Shoshone, Idaho.

-To send flowers to Gertrude "Trudy" Hazel (Hubert) Stimpson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gertrude "Trudy" Hazel (Hubert) Stimpson, please visit our floral store.